shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RiftwardTavernDMStyleNotes.md

 Sometimes damage rolls get modified based on the target’s conditions, like when a barbarian takes half damage from rage.
 When I tell someone how much damage they take, the number will be already halved.
 So I will do the halving, and not the player.
 All the player needs to do is decrease their health bar by the amount that I tell them.

+It is ok to remind of effects that effect damage calculations if you think I might have forgotten.

 # Inspiration

 Inspiration points will last until the end of the session that they’re granted.
 Keeping them temporary gives the players more incentive to use them, imo.